 |Rockland Bird Feeding Station||Zoo||3.9 mi.
 South-Southwest of Central Montego Bay|

-If the idea of spending some time on a tropical plantation sounds intriguing, you really should consider visiting Croydon in the Mountains.
+If the idea of spending some time on a tropical plantation captures your imagination, you should visit Croydon in the Mountains.
 Croydon in the Mountains is an award winning working plantation near Montego Bay where guests can learn about the history of plantations on the island as well as view how they are currently run.

-The chart below lists some details concerning the farms and plantations on the island.
+The chart right below enables you to learn more details on the farms and plantations on the island.

 |Croydon in the Mountains||Plantation||2.9 mi.
 South-Southeast of Central Cambridge|